awsdocs/amazon-efs-user-guide/doc_source/wt1-test.md

 You now have successfully created and mounted an Amazon EFS file system on your EC2 instance in your VPC\.

 The file system you mounted will not persist across reboots\.
 To automatically remount the directory you can use the `fstab` file\.
 For more information, see [Automatic Remounting on Reboot](accessing-fs-nfs-permissions-per-user-subdirs.md#accessing-fs-nfs-permissions-per-user-subdirs-auto-mount-on-reboot)\.
 If you are using an Auto Scaling group to launch EC2 instances, you can also set scripts in a launch configuration\.
-For an example, see [Walkthrough 2: Set Up an Apache Web Server and Serve Amazon EFS Files](wt2-apache-web-server.md)\.
+For an example, see [Walkthrough: Set Up an Apache Web Server and Serve Amazon EFS Files](wt2-apache-web-server.md)\.

 ## Next Step<a name="step3-next-step"></a>